-The local health and safety committee, as well as sub-groups thereof, work hand in hand to exert a positive and constructive OHS influence in the organization.
+The members of the local health and safety committee remain involved in order to exert a positive and constructive OHS influence in the organization.
 Their efforts and those of the employees contribute to the improvement of the prevention mechanisms and, ultimately, to the performances.